Your browser is out of date. Please update to view the site

 We perform energy audits of our water recycling systems, installations for the thermal recycling of air emissions, fuel consuming and other equipment to optimise their operation modes and improve energy efficiency.

-Performance highlights (in 2020)
+Performance highlights (in 2020-2025)

-economic effect of energy saving initiatives
+The economic effect of the implementation of energy efficiency measures

-Increasing the share of green energy in our energy mix
+Increasing the share of green energy

 Using petroleum by-products in our processes